-- (a) A licensed operator shall use all reasonable efforts to protect the privacy of registered players and their personally identifiable information. - (b) A licensed operator shall comply with all applicable state and federal privacy and data protection laws. - (c) A licensed operator shall not collect personally identifiable information concerning any registered player without the prior written or electronic consent of the registered player. - (d) A licensed operator may, without limitation, collect personally identifiable information in order to do both of the following: - (1) Obtain information necessary to operate the authorized poker Web site and offer authorized Internet poker games to registered players pursuant to this chapter. - (2) Detect unauthorized play, activities contrary to a licensed operator's Terms of Use Registered Player's Agreement, or activities contrary to state or federal law. - (e) Except as provided in subdivision (f), a licensed operator shall not disclose personally identifiable information concerning any registered player without the prior written or electronic consent of the registered player and shall take actions reasonably necessary to prevent unauthorized access to that information by a person other than the registered player or licensed operator. - (f) A licensed operator may disclose personally identifiable information if the disclosure is any of the following: - (1) Necessary to render, or conduct a legitimate business activity related to, the provision of authorized Internet poker games to the registered player by the licensed operator. - (2) Subject to subdivision (i), made pursuant to a court order authorizing the disclosure, if the registered player is notified of the order by the person to whom the order is directed. - (3) A disclosure of the names and addresses of registered players to any tournament third party, if both of the following apply: - (A) The licensed operator has provided the registered player the opportunity to prohibit or limit the disclosure.

-- (B) The disclosure does not reveal, directly or indirectly, the nature of any transaction made by the registered player over the authorized poker Web site. - (4) A disclosure to the commission to fulfill its obligations under this chapter or to a state agency as authorized in this chapter. - (5) A disclosure to persons found suitable under this chapter if the registered player is notified and consents to the information being shared. - (6) A disclosure permitted by the terms of the privacy policy made available on the authorized poker Web site and accepted by the registered player. - (g) If requested in writing by a registered player, a licensed operator shall provide a registered player with access to all personally identifiable information regarding that registered player that is collected and maintained by the licensed operator.
+- (2) Detect unauthorized play, activities contrary to a licensed operator's Terms of Use Registered Player's Agreement, or activities contrary to state or federal law. - (f) Except as provided in subdivision (g), a licensed operator shall not disclose personally identifiable information concerning any registered player without the prior written or electronic consent of the registered player and shall take actions necessary to prevent unauthorized access to that information by a person other than the registered player or licensed operator. - (g) A licensed operator may disclose personally identifiable information if the disclosure is any of the following: - (1) Necessary to render, or conduct a legitimate business activity related to, the provision of authorized Internet poker games to the registered player by the licensed operator. - (2) Subject to subdivision (j), made pursuant to a court order authorizing the disclosure, if the registered player is notified of the order by the person to whom the order is directed. - (3) A disclosure of the names and addresses of registered players to any tournament third party, if both of the following apply: - (A) The licensed operator has provided the registered player the opportunity to prohibit or limit the disclosure. - (B) The disclosure does not reveal, directly or indirectly, the nature of any transaction made by the registered player over the authorized poker Web site. - (4) A disclosure to the commission and the department to fulfill its obligations under this chapter or to a state agency as authorized in this chapter. - (5) A disclosure to persons found suitable under this chapter if the registered player is notified and consents to the information being shared. - (h) A licensed operator shall provide a registered player with access to all personally identifiable information regarding that registered player that is collected and maintained by the licensed operator.
 The licensed operator shall make the information available to the registered player at reasonable times and at a place designated by the licensed operator.
-A licensed operator shall provide a registered player a reasonable opportunity to correct any error in the information. - (h) A licensed operator shall destroy personally identifiable information if all of the following apply: - (1) The registered player requests in writing that the licensed operator destroy the information. - (2) The information is no longer reasonably necessary for the purpose for which it was collected. - (3) There are no pending requests or orders for access to the information under subdivision (i). - (i) A governmental or nongovernmental third party may obtain personally identifiable information concerning a registered player pursuant to a court order only if, in the court proceeding relevant to the court order, both of the following apply: - (1) The third party offers clear and convincing evidence that the subject of the information is reasonably suspected of engaging in criminal activity or otherwise relevant to a pending civil action and that the information sought would be material evidence in the case. - (2) The registered player about whom the information is requested is afforded the opportunity to appear and contest the third party's claim.
+A licensed operator shall provide a registered player a reasonable opportunity to correct any error in the information. - (i) A licensed operator shall destroy personally identifiable information if both of the following apply: - (1) The information is no longer reasonably necessary for the purpose for which it was collected. - (2) There are no pending requests or orders for access to the information under subdivision (j). - (j) A governmental or nongovernmental third party may obtain personally identifiable information concerning a registered player pursuant to a court order only if, in the court proceeding relevant to the court order, both of the following apply: - (1) The third party offers clear and convincing evidence that the subject of the information is reasonably suspected of engaging in criminal activity or otherwise relevant to a pending civil action and that the information sought would be material evidence in the case. - (2) The registered player about whom the information is requested is afforded the opportunity to appear and contest the third party's claim.